Gabaldonlab/jloh/README.md

 JLOH's main output is a table containing all candidate LOH blocks.
 These blocks are annotated with various information on them, but the interpretation is strongly case-specific, hence is left to the user.
 We strongly advice the user to load the input VCF, BAM, and the output TSV to a genome browser such as [IGV](https://software.broadinstitute.org/software/igv/).
 The output TSV's first three columns are already a BED file (0-based, half-open intervals) and can be used as they are.

-Ideally, LOH blocks assigned as `REF` should match regions that are depleted of *homozygous* SNPs, while those assigned as `ALT` should match regions dense in *homozygous* SNPs.
+Ideally, LOH blocks assigned as `REF` should match regions that are covered by reads but depleted of *homozygous* SNPs, while those assigned as `ALT` should match regions dense in *homozygous* SNPs.
 Detected LOH blocks (regardless of the annotation) should not overlap regions that are dense in *heterozygous SNPs*.

 In terms of zygosity, regions annotated as *homo* should have a read coverage that is higher or equal to the value set with the `--hemi` parameter (default: 0.75, i.e. 75%).
 Regions annotated as *hemi* should have a read coverage that is below this value.